jdbonapos1/QACake/README.md

 # Introduction
 The brief specified that the task was to design and create a crud application with a visual front-end that encapsulated all core modules.
-For my project I decided to create an inventory that stores information on cakes, where uses can add their own cakes to the database while also making other necessary changes.
-The API comes with a fully CRUD functional front-end webpage in which uses can interact and provide inputs.
+For my project I decided to create an inventory that stores information on cakes, where users can add their own cakes to the database while also making other necessary changes.
+The API comes with a fully CRUD functional front-end webpage in which users can interact and provide inputs.

 # Scope